Benefits of Cinnamon Tea

 Anti-Inflammatory Activities of Cinnamomum cassia Constituents In Vitro and In Vivo

 In many ways, cinnamon tea contributes to maintaining a healthy heart.
-That include:
+That includes:

 • Cinnamon may reduce markers of inflammation.
 Many chronic diseases, such as heart disease, are caused by inflammation, which cinnamon helps to reduce.